 This is why so many companies have jumped on the storytelling bandwagon in their marketing.
 Of course, too many misguided souls see storytelling as nothing more than an opportunity to deliver a longer, even more annoying pitch.

 Those people can’t be helped.
 They don’t know the number one rule of storytelling in marketing.

 Effective storytelling doesn’t require proper literary structure.
 It doesn’t have to follow the five-parts of a Shakespearean tragedy.
-It doesn’t even need a beginning, middle and end.

 Remember the scene from the movie “Walk the Line,” when the record producer, Sam Phillips, stopped Johnny Cash (played convincingly by Joaquin Phoenix, pictured above) in the middle of his audition?

 Phillips: I’m sorry.
 I can’t market gospel no more.

 Phillips: I don’t record material that doesn’t sell, Mr. Cash.
 And gospel like that doesn’t sell.

 Cash: Was it the gospel or the way I sing it?

 Cash: Well, what’s wrong with the way I sing it?